keejelo/EasyDialogBox/js/test/README.txt

 -> Added a way to get elements inside and the dialogbox element itself, using these shorthand methods:

-   myObj.element;           // returns the dialogbox HTML element itself
+   myObj.element;           // the dialogbox HTML element itself

    myObj.el();              // using () blank, returns the dialogbox HTML element itself